-The input file has no length information; it is a stream of data separated by a new-line character.
+The input file has no length information; it is a stream of data that is separated by a newline character.
 The AFP portion of the input file has its length information encapsulated in the structured field.
 Files with STREAM format typically come from a workstation operating system, such as AIX, Windows, or DOS.

-ACIF examines the first six bytes of the first line data record of the input file to determine whether the input file is ASCII or EBCDIC.
-If ACIF determines that the input file is ASCII, ACIF looks for the ASCII new-line character (X'0A') to delimit the end of a record.
-If ACIF determines that the input file is EBCDIC, ACIF looks for the EBCDIC new-line character (X'25') to delimit the end of a record.
-If the input record is MO:DCA-P, no new-line character is required.
-ACIF does not include new-line characters in the MO:DCA-P data stream that it produces.
+ACIF examines the first 6 bytes of the first line data record of the input file to determine whether the input file is ASCII or EBCDIC.
+If ACIF determines that the input file is ASCII, ACIF looks for the ASCII newline character (X'0A') to delimit the end of a record.
+If ACIF determines that the input file is EBCDIC, ACIF looks for the EBCDIC newline character (X'25') to delimit the end of a record.
+If the input record is MO:DCA-P, no newline character is required.
+ACIF does not include newline characters in the MO:DCA-P data stream that it produces.

-Note: The default new-line characters might be incorrect; therefore, to ensure correct formatting results, specify NEWLINE with the STREAM parameter.
+Note: The default newline characters might be incorrect; therefore, to ensure correct formatting results, specify NEWLINE with the STREAM parameter.

 NEWLINE is an optional value of FILEFORMAT that is used only if STREAM is specified.
 You use NEWLINE to specify the characters and optional encoding for determining line breaks in the input data file.
-The new-line character values are:
+The newline character values are: